 Pacsun has very well used that to their advantage in their email title.
 This element along with the sense of urgency trigger and a prominent “View Cart” button should increase their abandoned cart email conversion rate.

 No matter what approach you adopt to create your abandoned cart email template, one thing to keep in mind is to always experiment and test out your designs.
-Testing different designs and templates will help you distil the most appropriate email design that works for your business.
+Testing different designs and templates will help you distill the most appropriate email design that works for your business.